sohailsomani/soso-state/README.md

 a reasonable efficiency/dev time tradeoff for monitoring and updating of any portion of the application state tree.

-With `soso.state`, you describe the shape of any portion of your state and compose it as needed for a particular application.
-Less time spent thinking about boilerplate means more time spent thinking about the actual business problem.

 ## Main Features

 * Single source of truth for entire application state